Onesimus (Bostonian)

-Onesimus (late 1600s–1700s) was an African man who was instrumental in the mitigation of the impact of a smallpox outbreak in Boston, Massachusetts.
-His birth name is unknown.
-He was enslaved and, in 1706, was given to the New England Puritan minister Cotton Mather, who renamed him.
-Onesimus introduced Mather to the principle and procedure of inoculation to prevent the disease, which laid the foundation for the development of vaccines.
-After a smallpox outbreak began in Boston in 1721, Mather used this knowledge to advocate for inoculation in the population, a practice that eventually spread to other colonies.
-In a 2016 Boston magazine survey, Onesimus was declared one of the "Best Bostonians of All Time".
+Onesimus (late 1600s–1700s) was an African (likely Akan) man who was instrumental in the mitigation of smallpox in Boston, Massachusetts.

+He introduced his enslaver, Puritan clergyman Cotton Mather, to the principle and procedure of the variolation method of inoculation, which prevented smallpox and laid the foundation for the development of vaccines.

+After a smallpox outbreak began in Boston in 1721, Mather proliferated Onesimus's knowledge to advocate for inoculation in the population.
+This practice eventually spread to other colonies.

+Recognition for Onesimus's contributions to medical science came in 2016, when the Boston magazine declared him among the 100 Best Bostonians of All Time.
+Historian Ted Widmer of CUNY's Macaulay Honors College noted that "Onesimus reversed many of [the colonists'] traditional racial assumptions... [h]e had a lot more knowledge medically than most of the Europeans in Boston at that time."

 Early life and enslavement

-Onesimus's name at birth and place of birth are not known with certainty.
-He was first documented as living in the colonies in 1706, having been brought to North America as a slave.
+Onesimus's name at birth and place of birth are unknown with certainty.
+He was first documented as living in the colonies in 1706, having been brought to North America as an enslaved person.
 In December of that year, he was given as a gift by a church congregation to Cotton Mather, their Puritan minister of North Church, as well as a prominent figure in the Salem Witch Trials.
-Mather renamed him after a first-century AD slave mentioned in the Bible.
+Mather renamed him after a first-century AD enslaved person mentioned in the Bible.
 The name, "Onesimus" means "useful, helpful, or profitable".

 Mather referred to the ethnicity of Onesimus as "Guaramantee", which may refer to the Coromantee (also known as Akan people of modern Ghana).

-Mather saw Onesimus as highly intelligent and educated him in reading and writing with the Mather family (for context, according to biographer Kathryn Koo, at that time literacy was primarily associated with religious instruction, and writing as means of note-taking and conducting business).
+Mather saw Onesimus as highly intelligent and educated him in reading and writing with the Mather family (for context, according to biographer Kathryn Koo, at that time, literacy was primarily associated with religious instruction, and writing as means of note-taking and conducting business).